Cuba sees 2017 nickel, cobalt sulfides output at 54,500 tonnes

-* Kimco realty acquires jantzen beach center, a rare opportunity in a high-barrier-to-entry market

-HAVANA, July 9 Cuba plans to produce 54,500 tonnes of nickel and cobalt sulfides this year, state-run television said at the weekend.
+HAVANA, July 9 (Reuters) - Cuba plans to produce 54,500 tonnes of nickel and cobalt sulfides this year, state-run television said at the weekend.

 Nickel is one of the cash-strapped Communist-run country’s most important exports, but revenue from it has suffered in recent years due to a decline in production and prices.